mutasinjawad/SSI/README.md

 ---
 # 🔨 Setup Guide

 The setup guide will be easy and straightforward, as most of the work is complete.
-You just need to install the requirements and setup the environment file.
+You just need to install the requirements and setup the environment files.
 We will complete the setup in 5 steps:

 - Clone the Repository